Skip to main content

 Biosafety Containment: Adeno-Associated Virus

-Read about conditional biosafety containment level 1 approved for Adeno-associated virus (AAV) and AAV vectors.
+Read about appropriate research practices with Adeno-associated virus (AAV) and AAV vectors.

 Adeno-associated virus and AAV vectors may be handled at Biosafety Level 1 (BSL-1) and Animal Biosafety Level 1 (ABSL-1) when they are: